tektoncd/plumbing/tekton/ci/README.md

       description: The command that was used to trigger testing
     # Additional parameters may be added here as required, as long as the
     # pipeline run will be in a position to supply them based on the CI interface
-  resources:
+  workspaces:
     - name: source
-      type: git
   tasks:
+  # The git-clone task should run first in order to clone the source needed for other Tasks.
-  - name: [CI JOB specific name]
+  - name: git-clone
-    conditions:
-    - conditionRef: "check-git-files-changed"
+    taskRef:
+      name: git-clone
     params:
+      - name: url
+        value: $(params.gitRepository)
+      - name: revision
+        value: $(params.gitRevision)
+      - name: depth
+        value: $(params.gitCloneDepth)
+    workspaces:
+      - name: output
+        workspace: source
+  - name: extract-check-from-command
+    taskRef:
+      name: extract-check-from-command
+    params:
+      - name: gitHubCommand
+        value: $(params.gitHubCommand)
+  - name: check-git-files-changed
+    runAfter: [git-clone] # expects source to be populated by git-clone (TEP-0063)
+    taskRef:
+      name: check-git-files-changed
+    params:
       - name: gitCloneDepth
         value: $(params.gitCloneDepth)
       - name: regex
         value: $(params.fileFilterRegex)
-      resources:
+    workspaces:
       - name: source
-        resource: source
+        workspace: source
-    - conditionRef: "check-name-matches"
-      params:
-      - name: gitHubCommand
+  - name: [CI JOB specific name]
-        value: $(params.gitHubCommand)
+    runAfter: [git-clone] # expects source to be populated by git-clone (TEP-0063)
+    when:
+      - input: "$(tasks.check-git-files-changed.results.numFilesChanged)"
+        operator: notin
+        values: ["0"]
-      - name: checkName
+      - input: "$(tasks.extract-check-from-command.results.check)"
-        value: $(params.checkName)
+        operator: in
+        values:
+          - "$(params.checkName)" # When it is explicitly run
+          - ".*"                  # When all checks are run
+          - ""                    # In cases triggered not by specific github comments
     taskRef:
       name: [CI JOB Task Ref]
-    resources:
-      inputs:
+    workspaces:
       - name: source
-        resource: source
+        workspace: source
 ```

 In case the CI Job is made of multiple tasks, all should run after an initial
 one to which conditions are applied.

+The `when` expression that uses the results of `extract-check-from-command`
-The `check-name-matches` condition is required for the CI job to
-excuted on demand via the `/test [regex]` command.
+is required for the CI job to executed on demand via the `/test [regex]` command.
-The `check-git-files-changed` condition is optional, it is used to only execute
+The expression that uses the results of `check-git-files-changed` is optional,
-the CI job when relevant files have been modified.
-This condition uses a
+it is used to only execute the CI job when relevant files have been modified.
-`PipelineResource` of type `git`.
-Plan is to migrate to a workspace eventually.

 ### PipelineRun